Most Technically Advanced Amiga Games

 - Hard disk drive installability

-Note that complexity of game-mechanics outstrips custom chipset exploitation.
+Note that depth and complexity of game-mechanics trumps custom chipset exploitation.
 Afterall, gameplay is god, not graphics or sound.
-Smooth scrolling and sprite-shifting often does improve gameplay, but usually only in arcade-action games.
-And the depth and complexity of the likes of X-COM far outstrips any arcade-action game that has ever been made.
+Smooth scrolling and sprite-shifting often do indeed improve gameplay, but usually moreso in arcade-action games that rely on smoothness and consistency of framerate.

 cf.